andyikchu/insightproject/README.md

 ## How It Works

 AutoNews Financial reads in user trades and news as JSON messages using Kafka.
 These are processed in real-time using Spark Streaming, and updated share counts and news are updated in a Cassandra database.
 On the batch layer, Camus periodly loads Kafka messages into HDFS.
-The historical trades are then processed in bulk (half billion trades as of Oct 1, 2015) using Spark and the share counts are loaded into Cassandra.
-Lambda architecture is implemented using Airflow, which maintains real-time counts from Spark Streaming while ensuring eventual consistency using the results of the batch calculations (see below).
+The complete set of historical trades (half billion records as of Oct 1, 2015) are then processed in bulk using Spark and the share counts are loaded into Cassandra.
+Lambda architecture is implemented using Airflow, which maintains real-time counts from Spark Streaming while ensuring eventual consistency using the results of the batch calculations (see Lambda Architecture below).

 ![Pipeline] (images/pipeline.png)

+## Data Synthesis

+## Batch Processing

+## Real-Time Processing

+## Lambda Architecture

+## API Calls